riplikash/DapperAutoData/README.md

 ## Installation

+In package manager console run the command: `Install-Package DapperAutoData`

 The library is distributed as a nuget package.
 After installing the package, the files `DataGeneratorInstaller` and `AutoMoqDataAttribute.cs` will be created.

-shellCopy code

-`Install-Package DapperTestingLibrary`

-The installer will attempt to install any data generators in the assembly.
+The DataGeneratorInstaller  will attempt to install any data generators in the assembly.
 A data generator is a class that implements the `IDataGenerator` interface.

 ## How to Use

 ### Creating a Data Generator

-csharpCopy code

 `public class AssistantGenerator : IDataGenerator
 {